Skip to main content

 Check out progress on the new Museum.
 This time lapse image updates every 15 minutes.

 The first two stages of the project, demolishing the twentieth century buildings and the above ground strengthening of the Robert McDougall Gallery, have been completed.
-A Leighs March Construction Joint Venture is currently installing the 12-metre-deep outer wall for the base-isolated basement under the Gallery and new building.
-The ground floor of the Robert McDougall Gallery is also being strengthened and supported to prepare for the excavation of the base-isolated basement.
-This work is scheduled to be finished in May 2025.
+Contractors have built the 12-metre-deep outer basement wall around what will be the new building and the Robert McDougall Gallery.
+They have started to dig out the space for the base-isolated basement.
+The ground floor of the Robert McDougall Gallery is also being strengthened and supported to prepare for the excavation of the base-isolated basement under the building.
+This work is scheduled to be finished by the end of 2025 .

 Ngā Rongo Kōrero Latest News